s2t2/sbsim/README.md

 > NOTE: on Google machines you may need to first install venv by running `apt install python3.12-venv` (prefixed with `sudo` as necessary).

-4. Install the dependencies by running `poetry install`.
+4. Install the dependencies by running `poetry install --with dev`.

 > NOTE: you may need to first use a Python version that is compatible with this project, by running `poetry env use 3.11` (for example if you want to use Python version 3.11).